-Aurora Hedgeway School recognises that all students should have access to a broad and balanced curriculum.
+Aurora Summerfields School recognises that all students should have access to a broad and balanced curriculum.
 All students need to work at a level which is appropriate to their understanding, relevant to their chronological age and at a rate that suits their individual abilities.
 Learning and teaching is approached with the focus on the individual needs of the learners.
 Each student has a tailored curriculum based upon their baseline assessment, previous academic outcomes and long-term learning targets.
-Students will be taught in small groups, individually, and when appropriate within the community-so that skills are generalised to real life settings and pupils are prepared for life in the wider world.
-High aspirations are held for all pupils, through the curriculum pupils' experiences, knowledge, self-confidence, ability to communicate and independence are developed.
+Students will be taught in small groups, individually, and when appropriate within the community so that skills are generalised to real life settings and pupils are prepared for life in the wider world.
+High aspirations are held for all pupils.
+Our curriculum develops pupils' experiences, knowledge, self-confidence, ability to communicate and independence.

-Our curriculum is designed to build the practical, everyday skills identified through the EHCP and our school tracking programme, into the wider curriculum so they are integral to what we deliver every day, whilst also empowering parents/carers to reinforce these skills within the home environment.
+Our curriculum is designed to build the practical, everyday skills identified through a clinical assessment tool into the wider curriculum so they are integral to what we deliver every day, whilst also empowering parents/carers to reinforce these skills within the home environment.
 This sits alongside high-quality learning experiences based on a broad and balanced curriculum.

-Our curriculum is designed to broaden our pupil's horizons, widen their cultural capital and empower them to be curious about the world around them.
+Our curriculum is designed to broaden our pupils' horizons, widen their cultural capital and empower them to be curious about the world around them.
 Through personalised support and a nurturing approach our students will become compassionate, independent learners who are well prepared for the demands of the 21st century in modern Britain.